Functional leadership model: Criticism of the model

 Some people consider Adair's Three Circles Model too simplistic and outdated as it was developed in the 1970s.
+However, the British Armed Forces (Army, Navy and Air Force), 50 years since its creation, still use it as the basis of all their leadership development programs.

 Implications for the nature versus nurture debate

 Whether leaders are born or made is part of the question of whether human behavior is due to nature or nurture.
 It is a short leap from functional leadership theory to the belief that if one person can do something, others can also learn to do it.
 The implication that leaders are made and not necessarily born with the necessary traits for leadership opened up the possibility of leadership development.